-Since watching the eye-opening documentary, Cowspiracy, with my friend in January, it's been my mission to go full vegan by the end of the year.
+Since watching the eye-opening documentary, Cowspiracy, it’s been my mission to go full vegan by the end of the year.

 This was pretty easy to achieve in Cape Town.
 The vegan community has really grown in the past few years, thanks to the rise of health-conscious consumers who want to eat and live more responsibly.
 But this has gone out the window since moving to semi-rural Thailand.

 I can no longer just pop into Spar and get my hands on fresh fruit and vegetables.
 I have to make a mission into town to find basic ingredients like ginger, broccoli, carrots and a wider variety of fruit.

 At the moment, I am back to being a full-time vegetarian as I get my bearings and start to learn what ingredients are in which dishes and which products are cruelty-free.
 This week has been especially tough as I have been missing the vegan restaurant options I had back home that I took for granted.

 So join me as I salivate over the 6 best vegan restaurants in Cape Town!

 1. Plant Cafe

 With all the vegan options on this list, it might be overwhelming deciding where to go first.
 I recommend starting your vegan gastronomy journey at Plant Cafe.
-Situated in Observatory and the CBD, Plant is a 100% gourmet vegan restaurant that is proving how strong the demand is for delicious plant-based meals in Cape Town.
+Situated in Observatory and the CBD, Plant is a 100% gourmet vegan restaurant in Cape Town proving how strong the demand is for delicious plant-based meals.

 It’s also no surprise that this little eatery has been ranked by American Express Essentials as one of the best vegan restaurants in the world!

 Its menu is filled with delectable smoothies, a range of main meals for breakfast, lunch and dinner plus an assortment of freshly baked desserts ready to make their way into your stomach.
 Plant also makes its own dairy-free cheese, egg-less mayo, tasty mushroom biltong and smoke their own tempeh bacon.
 YUM!